glowkeeper/pandoc-presentations/index.md

 ---
-title: Pandoc Documents and Presentations
+title: A Pandoc Script That Produces Beautiful Documents and Presentations from Markdown
 ---

-A Pandoc Script to Build Referenced Papers and Presentations from Markdown

 This is home to a small script, [pandoc-build.sh](bin/pandoc-build.sh), which can build [properly referenced pdfs](https://github.com/glowkeeper/Markdown-with-References) and/or presentations from source [Markdown](https://daringfireball.net/projects/markdown/).